 From cruisers and sports fishers to sailing and motor yachts, there is a range of sea vessels available for intrepid travelers to discover the oceans and enjoy the finer things in life.
 As more people grow curious about isolated parts of the world and having adventurous experiences, there is one type of yacht that has become more popular: explorer yachts.
-But what exactly is an explorer yacht, and how are these extraordinary vessels different from other types of yachts?
+But what exactly are explorer yachts, and how are these extraordinary vessels different from other types of yachts?

 In essence, explorer yachts – also known as expedition yachts – are yachts that have been purpose-built or converted to be able to travel long distances without needing to find a port.
 Another major factor is that an explorer yacht should be able to reach some of the most remote areas in the world, giving those onboard total freedom to explore the world’s oceans unhindered.